Jakobínarína

-Jakobínarína were an Icelandic six-piece indie-punk band from Hafnarfjörður near Reykjavik.
+Jakobínarína were an Icelandic six-piece indie-punk band from Hafnarfjörður.

 Jakobinarina were formed by Ágúst Fannar Ásgeirsson, Björgvin Ingi Pétursson, Gunnar Bergmann, Hallberg Dadi Hallbergsson, Heimir Gestur Valdimarsson and Sigurdur Möller Sívertsen in 2004 when they were at school and gained attention and success after they won the Icelandic version of Battle of the Bands, Músíktilraunir in 2005.
 In 2006, they performed at the South by Southwest festival, and released their first EP His Lyrics Are Disastrous on Rough Trade Records.
 They toured Britain and in 2007, they signed to Parlophone and released their debut album The First Crusade.
 In the autumn of 2007 they toured Europe and the United States but by the following February, the band had folded.
 They played a final concert on 8 March 2008.